oaksoe/beacon-attd/ng-attd/docs/coding-guidelines.md

                 sidemenu
                     sidemenu.component.* (ts, html, scss)
                 login
                     login.component.* (ts, html, scss)
+            index.ts
         models
             constants.ts
             user.model.ts
+            index.ts
         services
             auth
                 auth.service.ts
             api
                 http.service.ts
+            index.ts

+## Use index.ts to export (expose) components, models and services

+# Typescript syntax
+## Minimize using let.
+Use const instead.

+## In a class whether a component, service or a normal class,
+- Always use access modifier public, protected, private.
+- The order of class variables and methods shall follow that of access modifiers (public, protected, private)
+- If the variable or method is to be used by another class or in the html, use public, else use private

 # Component
-## Naming a component
+## Naming the component selector
-1. Choose a prefix - 4 characters (Eg. abcd-)
+- Choose a prefix - 4 characters (Eg. abcd-)
-2. For common components like header, sidemenu, login, use organization's prefix (Eg. itlx-)
+- For common components like header, sidemenu, login, use organization's prefix (Eg. itlx-)
-3. For app-related components, use the app's prefix (Eg. attd-)
+- For app-related components, use the app's prefix (Eg. attd-)

-4.
+## Naming the component
+- Name the same as component selector without the prefix (Eg. attd-create-attendance => CreateAttendanceComponent)
+- Name with meaning.
+Avoid using short names

+## Implements lifecycle events
+- Always implement OnInit, AfterViewInit, OnDestroy if the ngOnInit, ngAfterViewInit are used

+## Constructor
+- Use private for constructor parameters (injected services, ...)
+- no access modifier in front of constructor()